 Existing information on previously identified historic properties has been reviewed to determine if any such properties are located within the APE of this undertaking.
-The review of this existing information by a Program contracted archaeologist meeting the Secretary of the Interior's Professional Qualification Standards (36 CFR Part 61) who searched the records at the SHPO and the Instituto de Cultura Puertorriqueña (ICP) which shows that there is one previously recorded archaeological site (ICP-CAT-AD-37) and one cultural resources survey (Código 05-27-93-01, also recorded in ICP-CAT-LR-94-01-05) has been carried out within a half-mile (mi) radius of the project location.
+The review of this existing information by a Program contracted archaeologist meeting the Secretary of the Interior's Professional Qualification Standards (36 CFR Part 61) who searched the records at the SHPO and the Instituto de Cultura Puertorriqueña which shows that there is one reported archaeological site within a half-mile radius of the project location.
+The site's eligibility for the NRHP is undetermined.
+Four archaeological surveys (SHPO#12-12-97-02; SHPO# 07-18-08-02 associated with ICP-CAT-CD-09 and ICP-CAT-CD-10, ICP-CAT-CD-89-01-08, and ICP-CAT-CD-98-08-01) were reviewed.